erogenousbeef-zz/BigReactors/Roadmap.md

 - Add nasty side effects for going near pools of yellorium
 - RedNet integration
 - ComputerCraft integration!

+### Gameplay
+- Finish the RTG for mid/early-game power.
+Should be easy with the new TE framework I've built.

 ### Graphics & UI
 - Add graduation marks to liquid progress bars